-With a single application, a lot of times the compiler, simple unit or integration test will warn you in case of breaking changes.
+With a single application, often the compiler, simple unit, or integration test will warn you in case of breaking changes.
 In distributed systems, more effort is required.
-You will have to version your endpoints to stay backwards compatible and write ‘multi microservice’ tests to detect accidental breaking changes.
+You will have to version your endpoints to stay backwards compatible and write “multi microservice” tests to detect accidental breaking changes.

 - Lack of database safeties

 Transactions, foreign keys, and single query joins (Newman, 2015): extra effort is required to keep data consistent and have transactions.
 Depending on a single DB is not possible if tables live within different microservices.